Mass Deployment to Install/Uninstall the Mac Auto Updater (JAMF)

 4. Click Save when you have finished configuring the uninstall script for the policy.

-Deploying the uninstall policy to the Mac Agents
+Deploying the Uninstall policy to the Mac Auto Updater

 After creating a policy with the uninstall script, the JAMF agent on the local computer deploys the policy next time it checks in with the JAMF server (by default every 15 minutes).